 Fulfil your requests, for example entering data for questionnaires, participation in campaigns and provision of information.

 Provide a personalised service to you when you visit our websites e.g., by customising the content and or layout of our pages for individual users.

 Record any contact we have with you.

 Prevent or detect fraud or abuses of our websites and enable third parties to carry out technical, logistical or other functions on our behalf.

 In aggregate (and therefore anonymously) to profile your use of the websites and carry out research on our users’ demographics, interests and behaviour to help us gain a better understanding of how our users navigate and use the websites, and to enable us to improve our service to you.

 Provide you with information which we think may be of interest to you, as explained below.

 We collect data in real time in order to send you operational assistance emails in case your transaction is not completed.

-When submitting your personal information, you will be given the option not to be included in mailings from Westcountry Rivers Trust (whether by post, e-mail or other electronic messaging, telephone or fax).
+When submitting your personal information, you will be given the option to be included in mailings from Westcountry Rivers Trust (whether by post, e-mail or other electronic messaging, telephone or fax).
 If you do agree to receive this information and later decide that you no longer wish to be contacted, you can let us know by e-mailing: [email protected]

 If we contact you by email or text message, each time you receive a message you will also have the option to decline to receive further information from us in that manner.